MarcoDaniels/i-am-root/README.md

 ## TODO
-* [ ] refactor graphql queries to live close from the components
 * [ ] structure components folder
 * [ ] scroll to prompt when component data is loaded (possible refactor of Prompt)
 * [ ] implement experience